What are Secured Loans?

 There are any number of reasons where a second charge loan may be the better option.

 What are the benefits of a Secured loan?

 Secured loans tend to be quicker and easier to obtain than a conventional mortgage.
 The affordability rules are very different meaning it can possibly offer you a higher amount of borrowing than a conventional Mortgage.
 The underwriting criteria is also quite different meaning a secured loan can be much more flexible.

 What are the negatives of a Secured loan?

 The biggest reason is that it is usually more expensive.
 But that is not always the case, if you have a very low rate mortgage then you may find it works out cheaper to go down the secured loan route.

 How can Mortgage Success help?

-We work with a Master Broker for secured loans.
-This means we give you access to some of the best deals available and also compare the cost and time frames with a conventional mortgage to discuss the best options for you.
+We are able to access some of the best secured loan deals available with some of those being exclusives.
+We can also compare the cost and time frames with a conventional mortgage to discuss the best options for you.